Why we use IaC for SAP S/4HANA

-During our most recent Experts’ Forum our Head of Engineering, Dr Ben Moss, walked the room through a customer project where Centiq delivered an automation framework to enable the build of S/4HANA on Azure.
-The room were all agreed in the value of automation of the Azure infrastructure (stuff that you would otherwise configure in the Azure portal), and the OS and cluster configuration (RedHat in this example), but were struggling to see the value in deploying the S/4HANA and Netweaver platform on top.
-The perception is that in an SAP product lifecycle, the SAP product “Install” process, typically happens only once every 5 years – so why would you bother automating it? – Hold onto that question while we introduce the CMDB.
+During our most recent Experts’ Forum, our Head of Engineering, Dr Ben Moss, walked us through a customer project where Centiq delivered an automation framework to enable the build of S/4HANA on Azure.
+We all agreed in the value of automation of the Azure infrastructure (stuff that you would otherwise configure in the Azure portal), the OS and cluster configuration (RedHat in this example), but were struggling to see the value in deploying the S/4HANA and Netweaver platform on top.
+The perception is that in an SAP product lifecycle, the SAP product “Install” process, typically happens only once every five years – so why would you bother automating it?
+Hold that question while we talk about CMDB and IaC.

 According to wikipedia a Configuration Management Database (CMDB) is

 “an ITIL database used by an organization to store information about hardware and software assets (commonly referred to as Configuration Items [CI]).
 This database acts as a data warehouse for the organization and also stores information regarding the relationships among its assets.
 The CMDB provides a means of understanding the organization’s critical assets and their relationships, such as information systems, upstream sources or dependencies of assets, and the downstream targets of assets”.

 This concept is a valiant attempt to bring some structure into IT documentation, to help with the ongoing support of IT systems.
 But in my experience, it is often an ambition that never quite delivers.
 Always incomplete and often out of date, the CMDB creates bottlenecks in the release cycle as changes go through a slow Change Advisory Board (CAB) process in order to validate against and update the CMDB.
 Any CMDB is better than no CMDB, but I think it is time to improve on this idea with something a bit more dynamic (and I don’t mean a discovery tool!).